 DeepSeek-V3's 671B parameters make it incredibly VRAM-hungry.
 Even Q3 quantization needs ~56GB.

-Winner: Qwen 3.5 (more flexible sizing)Round 4: Context Window
+Winner: Qwen 3.5 (more flexible sizing)Round 4: Which Has the Longer Context Window?

 |---|---|---|